 Articles about technology, computers, linux etc.

 Read MoreYesterday I decided to play a bit with textures and the result was a KDE wallpaper!
 I love it and I hope you will like it too!
 I will post a plain version without the colored straws soon.
 For the photography savvy this photo was captured with my Canon EOS 500D and the EF 50mm f/1.8 (no mkII version here).
 You can download it below at various resolutions.
-Since the files are quite large please respect my bandwidth and download only the ones you need.
 Each ratio comes from a different crop area of the original, so download the appropriate ratio for your monitor since you can’t get for example the 16:10 image if you crop the large 4:3 image.
-If you like it...
+If you like it , you can give it a vote over kde-look. ...

 Read MoreQuite some changes happened at the website in the last few hours and I want to write some lines about it. new theme As you can see I installed a new theme.
 I have fallen in love with it from the first moment I saw it.
 It is simple and elegant, perfect for a personal site.
 It may be a bit disorienting that the first post you see on the home page isn’t the most recent post in general but the most recent post in the featured articles category, but I prefer it that way.
 This change wasn’t easy though.
 I had to make the theme xLanguage (multilingual) compatible, to fix an issue with international characters, to add some rss icons (borrowed from Atahualpa)...